Asgarrrr/parcVM/README.md

 # parcVM
-Automatisation de gestion de parc de VM
+Automation of VM park management

 ## Deployment
 To retrieve the deposit locally, type on shell